-.
-You got the additional out of those the major ☐You go to a network provider to get the additional care. □-or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).
+you get the daditional out on the or those the hajo. □You go to a network provider to get the additional care. □-or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).